bbmane/bandcamp-release-page-reorganizer/README.md

 # Bandcamp Release Page Reorganizer

+Aren't you tired of scrolling gazillions of merch items and cds and t-shirt promotions to find the tracklist of an album in Bandcamp?
+This is a small userscript made to solve that.

-A small userscript that changes the order of elements on Bandcamp release pages: the player and tracklist stay on top, everything else (purchase widgets, featured video, etc.) moves below.
+It changes the order of elements on Bandcamp release pages: the player and tracklist stay on top, everything else (purchase widgets, featured video, etc.) moves below.

 ## What it does